andrew/ultimate-awesome/README.md

 - [awesome-libgen](https://github.com/freereadorg/awesome-libgen) - 😎 Awesome list of Library Genesis, the world's largest free library.
 - [awesome-ggplot2](https://github.com/erikgahner/awesome-ggplot2) - A curated list of awesome ggplot2 tutorials, packages etc.
 - [awesome-open-geoscience](https://github.com/softwareunderground/awesome-open-geoscience) - Curated from repositories that make our lives as geoscientists, hackers and data wranglers easier or just more awesome.
+- [Crypto-OpSec-SelfGuard-RoadMap](https://github.com/OffcierCia/Crypto-OpSec-SelfGuard-RoadMap) - Here we collect and discuss the best DeFi, Blockchain and crypto-related OpSec researches and data terminals - contributions are welcome.
 - [awesome-vue-3](https://github.com/sonicoder86/awesome-vue-3) - A curated list of awesome things related to Vue 3.
 - [awesome-anki](https://github.com/tianshanghong/awesome-anki) - A curated list of awesome Anki add-ons, decks and resources.
 - [awesome-broadcasting](https://github.com/ebu/awesome-broadcasting) - A curated list of amazingly awesome open source resources related to broadcast technologies.